jpwahle/cs-insights/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 To get a local copy up and running follow these simple example steps.
-The project relies on a singe docker-compose.yml file that is used to deploy the services.
+The project relies on a singe docker-compose.yml file that is used to develop and deploy all the services.

-If you want to start development, it is recommended to run the development environment in each of the repositories.
-If you want to develop only on one repository, e.g., the frontend, you can comment out that part in the docker-compose.yml and only develop the part, e.g., the frontend, locally.

 ### Prerequisites